Sodalite/texty/translated/kralovna.md

-Dlouhou tou chodbou ho nechává jít do komnat svých, na stěnách aksamit a korunu svou netouží odložit ukáže na místo jen.
+Dlouhou tou chodbou ho nechává jít do komnat svých, na stěnách aksamit a korunu svou tu netouží odložit ukáže na místo jen.

 He said, "I see you now, and you are so very young